CodeLenz/GDP/README.md

     "SHOW"=>true

 ```
-where NITER is the maximum number of iterations \\
-      TOL_NORM is the tolerance to assess convergence \\
-      ALPHA_0 is the initial step length (do no change unless you read the theory) \\
-      FACTOR_Z (do no change unless you read the theory) \\
-      MIN_STEP is the minimum step used to skip the loop (if this value is used for the last 5 iterations) \\
-      SHOW prints information ou, if false, runs silently. \\
+where NITER is the maximum number of iterations, TOL_NORM is the tolerance to assess convergence, ALPHA_0 is the initial step length (do no change unless you read the theory), FACTOR_Z (do no change unless you read the theory), MIN_STEP is the minimum step used to skip the loop (if this value is used for the last 5 iterations) and SHOW prints information ou, if false, runs silently.

 Default output options are